ORTOP Leaders’ Circle: Impact through

 Consider nominating your favorite leader or yourself today!
 Simply complete the ORTOP Leaders’ Circle online Nomination Form .
 Nominators will receive notifications of their nominee’s status.

 Sponsor a member of the Leaders’ Circle.
-If you would like to nominate someone who is committed to supporting ORTOP’s mission but may not be able to give $1,000 gift, you or your company can sponsor the nominee and make the contribution criteria on their behalf.
+If you would like to nominate someone who is committed to supporting ORTOP’s mission but may not be able to give $1,000 gift, you or your company can sponsor the nominee and make the contribution criterion on their behalf.

 Please email the ORTOP staff with any questions you have.